susanmarie87/WildIndigosTake51/README.md

 *	Ignatius Ukwuoma, my mentor, for helping to guide me through ideas for my project and giving me motivation.

 *	Jim Lynx for helping me sort out a bracket and CSS issues as well as the valuable feedback and advice when I was ready to quit.
-Jim should be hired immediately at
+Jim is a coding natural and should be hired immediately at
-    Code Institute as a mentor upon completion... or now for MS1 projects.
+    Code Institute as a mentor upon completion.
+Or now for MS1 projects.

 *	Kevin Powell and his very awesome and concise videos.

 *	Learn Code Institute for their videos as well.

-(In addition, if it is not obvious, you should also describe how to run your code locally.)